bhushanvp/Nonstop-IO-Internship-Task/README.md

 ## Overview

-This project aims to scrape and classify articles from a news website.
+This project aims to scrape and classify articles from the [BBC News website](https://www.bbc.com/news).
 It involves web scraping to collect article data and applying a machine learning model (Naive Bayes) to classify articles into different sections.

 ## Features